M-arcus/cloudron-docs/knowledgebase/docs/apps/roundcube.md

 using `user@example1.com` and `user@example2.com`.
 Aliases can be added as identities under Roundcube settings.

+## External domains

+The roundcube app does not support adding domains that are not managed in Cloudron.
+Consider using the [rainloop app](/documentation/apps/rainloop) as an alternative.

 ## Vacation Email

 An out of office / vacation mail message can be setup using Sieve filters.